amilamad/preemptive-task-scheduler-for-lua/README.md

 # Preemptive-task-scheduler-for-lua

 Problem we are trying to solve is that when running a long lua scrpt function it will block the execution thread.
 This often a problem in realtime systems like game engines.
+This code will run in the same thread as Update() is calling.
+Therefore, Engine binding code that will work only on the Engine context can be called safly from the lua script.

-# Build informationd
+# Build information
 Open the soultion with Visual studio and run and see the TestApplication. lua_non_blocking.lib can be linked to your own project for running lua code without blocking.
 Added the static build of lua to the \lua folder.
 If you want to use a different version download the static binaries from lua offical site.